RobertDae/Udacity_BehaviorCloning/Writeup.md

 - [Mengxi Wu's article](https://medium.com/@xslittlegrass/self-driving-car-in-a-simulator-with-a-tiny-neural-network-13d33b871234)
 - [Denise R. James' article](https://medium.com/@deniserjames/denise-james-bsee-msee-5beb448cf184)

-I have changed an image preprocessing.
-I used S (saturation) channel from the HSV-encoded image.
+One idea also would be changing the image preprocessing using the S (saturation) channel from the HSV-encoded image.
-The contours of the roadway are clearly visible in S channel.
+The contours of the roadway would be clearly visible in S channel.

 I have slightly changed the number of neurons in dense layers in Nvidia's model.
 Then I started training this model again from scratch, and after only 2 epoch it was able to